Johnny Walker (fighter): Ultimate Fighting Championship

 In his UFC promotional debut, Walker faced Khalil Rountree Jr. on November 17, 2018, at UFC Fight Night 140.
 He won the fight via knockout in the first round.
 The win earned Walker his first Performance of the Night bonus award.

 In his next fight, Walker faced Justin Ledet on February 2, 2019, at UFC Fight Night 144.
-He won the fight via knockout just 15 second into the first round.
+He won the fight via knockout just 15 seconds into the first round.
 The win earned Walker his second consecutive Performance of the Night bonus award.

 In a quick turnaround, Walker replaced an injured Ovince Saint Preux to face Misha Cirkunov on March 2, 2019, at UFC 235.
 He won the fight via TKO in the first round.
 Post-fight, Walker stated he dislocated his shoulder during his celebration.
 The win also earned Walker his third consecutive Performance of the Night bonus award.

-Walker faced Corey Anderson on November 2, 2019 at UFC 244.
+Walker faced Corey Anderson on November 2, 2019, at UFC 244.
 He lost the fight via technical knockout in the first round.

-Walker faced Nikita Krylov on March 14, 2020 at UFC Fight Night 170.
+Walker faced Nikita Krylov on March 14, 2020, at UFC Fight Night 170.
 He lost the fight via unanimous decision.

 Walker was initially scheduled to face Ryan Spann at UFC Fight Night 176 on September 5, 2020.
-However, Walker tested positive for COVID-19 and the bout was postponed to September 19, 2020 at UFC Fight Night 178.
+However, Walker tested positive for COVID-19 and the bout was postponed to September 19, 2020, at UFC Fight Night 178.
 After being knocked down twice by Spann, Walker won the fight by knockout in the first round.

-Walker was scheduled to face Jimmy Crute on March 27, 2021 at UFC 260.
+Walker was scheduled to face Jimmy Crute on March 27, 2021, at UFC 260.
 However, Walker pulled out of the fight in early February citing a chest injury.

-Walker faced Thiago Santos on October 2, 2021 at UFC Fight Night 193.
+Walker faced Thiago Santos on October 2, 2021, at UFC Fight Night 193.
 He lost the fight via unanimous decision.

-As the first bout of his new six-fight contract, Walker faced Jamahal Hill on February 19, 2022 in the main event at UFC Fight Night 201.
+As the first bout of his new six-fight contract, Walker faced Jamahal Hill on February 19, 2022, in the main event at UFC Fight Night 201.
 He lost the fight via knockout in the first round.